-The remission of Total Rates Assessments under \$10 is to save the Council unnecessary costs of collecting a small amount of rates.
+The remission of total rates assessments under \$10 is to save the Council the unnecessary costs of collecting a small amount of rates.

-The total of the Rates Assessments must be \$10 or less.
-Remission circumstances
+The total of the rates assessment must be \$10 or less.

 The remission of 100% of the total rates charged under \$10.